 Stormy Daniels Slams Michael Cohen As Trump Admits He Knew About Payoff: ‘He’s F***ing Himself’

-Stormy Daniels is causing quite a stir on Twitter this week.
-She just slammed Michael Cohen in an epic Twitter clap-back stemming from her earlier feud with Roseanne Barr.
-See it here!
+Stormy Daniels just slammed Michael Cohen in an epic Twitter clap-back after Donald Trump admitted to knowing that his lawyer paid her off to keep quiet.
+See her tweet here!

-Stormy Daniels, 39, is just as entitled to free speech as anyone else, and she sure is utilizing that amendment this week.
-The adult film star got into a Twitter argument over anal sex with Roseanne Barr which then continued on thanks to some online trolls.
-After someone told her that “Pornhub is filled with anal scenes of you” in an attempt to discredit her, Stormy once again explained that that isn’t true but that it’s basically irrelevant anyways because, “(Consensual) sexual choices does NOT make someone less of a human.”

-That’s when things got really heated (even though she made a completely valid point, but whatever.)
-“No, but trying to lie to break our country discredits you plenty.
-You are a proven liar.
-We know you fucked [Michael] Cohen not [Donald] Trump,” someone else responded.
-“Hahaha!
-I don’t need to fuck Cohen.
-He’s fucking the shit out of himself,” Stormy clapped back.
+Stormy Daniels, 39, just majorly slammed Donald Trump‘s lawyer Michael Cohen on Twitter!
+After a Twitter troll told her that she’s a “liar” and “we know your f***ed Cohen not Trump,” she epically clapped back, “”Hahaha!
+I don’t need to f*** Cohen.
+He’s f***ing the shit out of himself.”
 Wow!
 This tweet comes on the heels of The New York Times‘ report that the President was aware that his personal attorney made a hush money payment to Stormy despite denying knowing anything about it last month.
 Trump also tweeted that he authorized such a payment.

-ICYMI, the whole social media debacle started on May 4 when the porn star responded to a now-deleted slut-shaming comment from a user named Sassy Southern Diva who told her, “You’re disgusting and do not represent classy women AT ALL.
+This whole social media debacle started on May 4 when the adult film star got into a Twitter argument over anal sex with Roseanne Barr.
+First, Stormy responded to a now-deleted slut-shaming comment from a user named Sassy Southern Diva who told her, “You’re disgusting and do not represent classy women AT ALL.
 Your fifteen minutes of fame will be up soon and we will all be thrilled when that day comes!”
 Stormy then responded “Have you seen my t*ts?
 (Of course, you have) I don’t jog anywhere.
 So I’ll just sit here, sipping my coffee and talking sh*t.
 Xoxo.”

 Hahaha!
 I don't need to fuck Cohen.
 He's fucking the shit out of himself. https://t.co/fNy4sHXlXI